 The Entrepreneurship and Innovation (E&I) Group offers an array of courses in both innovation and entrepreneurship topics that prepare our students to become entrepreneurs or agents of change and progress in established organizations.
 At the undergraduate level, our entrepreneurship programs are divided into four areas: corporate innovation, entrepreneurial startups, family business, and social innovation & entrepreneurship.
 Minors and major concentrations are both available.
 At the graduate level, E&I offers two concentrations in the MBA program: entrepreneurship and corporate innovation.
-In addition, the group offers two unique programs: the MS in Innovation which focuses on corporate innovation and the MS in Technological Entrepreneurship which focuses on emerging technology ventures.
+In addition, the group offers the MS in Innovation which focuses on corporate innovation.

 Teaching and Program Excellence